 Figure 5.3.2.2.1-1: SBI-based MO SM transfer

 1. The NF Service Consumer shall send a POST request to the resource representing the UE's Mobile Originated Short Message Information resource (i.e. …/sm-contexts/{supi}/sendsms) of the NEF.
-The payload body of the POST request shall contain the SMS message to be sent.
+The content of the POST request shall contain the SMS message to be sent.

 2a.
 On success, "200 OK" shall be returned with "SmsDeliveryData" object contains the MO SMS Delivery Report in the response body.